Drug information provided by: Micromedex

 Serious skin and allergic reactions can occur with this medicine.
 These could be life-threatening and require immediate medical attention.
-Check with your doctor right away if you have a severe rash, blistering, peeling, or loosening of the skin, fever or chills, muscle or joint pain, sores or ulcers on the skin, swelling of the face, lips, tongue, or throat, unusual tiredness or weakness, or yellowing of the eyes or skin while you or your child are using this medicine.
+Check with your doctor right away if you have a severe rash, blistering, peeling, or loose skin, fever or chills, muscle or joint pain, sores or ulcers on the skin, swelling of the face, lips, tongue, or throat, unusual tiredness or weakness, or yellow eyes or skin while you or your child are using this medicine.

 Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you or your child notice any changes in your health.
-Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia or tuberculosis.
-Autoimmune disorders (eg, Graves' disease, polymyositis, and Guillain-Barré syndrome) may also occur.
+Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia or tuberculosis, or may result a flare-up of a hidden autoimmune disorder (eg, Graves' disease, polymyositis, Guillain-Barré syndrome).

 Tell your doctor right away if you or your child have unexplained muscle pain, tenderness, or weakness, especially if you also have unusual tiredness or a fever.
 These could be symptoms of a serious muscle problem called myopathy.